CharlesMuchogo/image-picker/README.md

-# lockdown
+# Image Picker

-A new Flutter project.
+Flutter template to pick imaged from gallery or camera in android devices

 ## Getting Started